 The Alt Text describes the image in case it doesn’t load.
 And it tells search engine bots what the image is and how it relates.
 And it’ll also show up in Google images, which can further help web surfers find your site.

 Also, don’t forget to include a featured image for all of your blog posts.
-This is what will show up along with your title in the search engines.
+This will show up along with your title in the search engines.
 It will help to grab the attention of your audience.

 7. Include Internal and External Links

 Google and other search engines rank you based on the relevancy of your content.
-If people are staying on your site for a long time, then this shows you’re site is relevant to the search they conducted on their engine.
+If people are staying on your site for a long time, then this shows your site is relevant to the search they conducted on their engine.